oncoscape/chinook/README.md

 Our protocol gets its name from the [Chinook Jargon](http://en.wikipedia.org/wiki/Chinook_Jargon), a very simple trading language - a pidgin or contact language - used in the Pacific Northwest for many centuries.
-Some report that the last Chinook speakers lived in Seattle in the 1930's.
-As a project based in Seattle at the Fred Hutchinson Cancer Research Center, this association with indigenous native peoples has particular resonance.
+Some report Chinook was spoken in Seattle as recently as the 1930's.
+As a project based in Seattle at the Fred Hutchinson Cancer Research Center, close by the Salish Sea, and with native influence visible throughout the city, this association with indigenous native peoples has particular resonance.

 Chinook had a vocabulary of about 400 words, and a very simple grammar.